stanley-gu/qual/proposal.md

-		that tune the characteristics of this curve are $E_{max}$, $EC_{50}$, and $n$. $E_{max}$ is the concentration that produces half of the maximal effect. $E_{max}$ is the maximal effect for the system. $n$ is the Hill coefficient which changes the steepness of the curve.}
+		that tune the characteristics of this curve are $E_{max}$, $EC_{50}$, and $n$. $E_{max}$ is the concentration that produces half of the maximal effect. $E_{max}$ is the maximal effect for the system. $n$ is the Hill coefficient, which affects the steepness of the curve.}
 \end{SCfigure}

 Main purposes of this Aim is to aid therapy planning and design through